abhishek-peri/facenet_face_recogniton/README.md

 download the output directory to store emebddings: https://drive.google.com/open?id=1Ql5YlQ2X-Y1ssGm0Xs3DtWpXUbUmT_00

-Create a 'dataset' directory with the structure :
+Create a 'dataset' directory with the structure (atleast 2 users are required):

  1) user1 - some x photos
  2) user2 - some y photos